Nadeem743894/Datacentric/docs/Guidance/Dashboarding.md

 Setting `Debug=False` will remove these features, but provide a cleaner/more stable experience for displaying the dashboard.

+### Updating the Home page

+The Home page is defined in the script [home.py](/code/dashboard/pages/home.py); this is the first page a user will see when opening [localhost:8050](http://localhost:8050/).
+The default template supports a [`dcc.Markdown`](https://www.markdownguide.org/) component which you can use to provide an overview of the project or the contents of the dashboard.
+There is also a `html.Img` component, which reads an image from the directory at [assets/home_page](/code/dashboard/assets/home_page/) and displays it.
+To display your own project specific image, **remove the [default image of Factory 2050](/code/dashboard/assets/home_page/image.jfif) and replace it** with your chosen image.
+The default template code will only read one image from the folder, and it should be able to read any of the standard image formats.

+You can of course add more images, text components, buttons/links, graphs etc. by modifying the `layout` object in the script.

-### The Example Page
+### Modifying the Example page

-The [example.py](/code/dashboard/pages/example.py) script controls what you see on the [Example](localhost:8050/example) page of the web app.
+The [example.py](/code/dashboard/pages/example.py) script controls what you see on the [Example](localhost:8050/example) page of the dashboard app.
 Start by experimenting with this page to understand the components and what happens when you make changes in the code (you can always `Discard Changes` in your git source control if you break it and can't get it back to workging again).
-This should give you a good starting point for
+This should give you a good starting point for building your own custom dashboard app, whilst maintaining a degree of standardisation across other AMRC projects.

 Comprehensive documentation on Dash callbacks can be found [here](https://dash.plotly.com/basic-callbacks) and [here](https://dash.plotly.com/advanced-callbacks).